Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 Types of Suspension Forks

-The two main types of front suspension forks – Air fork and Coil fork.
+The two main types of front suspension forks are Air forks and Coil forks.

 Suspension Fork Features

-Rebound – Higher rebound – faster return.
-Lower rebound – slower and cushier travel to its extended state.
-To properly set the rebound on a bicycle fork – it should be adjusted so that it wouldn’t jump back up without a “clunk” when you lift the front end while riding.
+• Rebound: A higher rebound means a faster return.
+A lower rebound means slower and cushier travel to its extended state.
+To properly set the rebound on a bicycle fork, you should adjust it so it doesn’t jump back up without a “clunk” when you lift the front end while riding.

-Compression (Damping) – can be adjusted only on an air fork, a compression stands for the stability of the fork travel while riding.
-It basically adjusts the response.
+• Compression (Damping): Can be adjusted only on an air fork.
+Compression stands for the stability of the fork travel while riding and affects the response of the suspension.

 Full-Suspension Mountain Bikes